 Walt Disney World Christmas Holiday Celebrations

 The best free holiday park offering in our book is the Epcot International Festival of the Holidays, which doesn’t require a special admission ticket.
-Between the four festivals at Epcot, they have mastered the art of dazzling in the guests through specially-themed menus from the World Showcase kitchens, magical Christmassy decorations throughout the entire park, and oodles of awesome things to see and do!
+Between the four festivals at Epcot, they have mastered the art of dazzling in the guests through specially-themed menus from the World Showcase kitchens, magical Christmassy decorations throughout the entire park, and heaps of awesome things to see and do!
 The International Festival of the Holidays runs November 29th through December 30th.

 Disney characters (Chip & Dale, Goofy, Minnie, and Mickey) and even Beauty and the Beast’s Belle are dressed up for the holidays in their Christmas best.

-As with the Flower and Garden and Food and Wine festivals, the Epcot International Festival of the Holidays has outdoor kitchens offering special food and drinks.
+As with the Flower and Garden and Food and Wine festivals, the Epcot International Festival of the Holidays has outdoor kitchens offering unique food and drinks.
 Some things to look for are cheese fondue with pretzel bread, potato dumplings, Panettone, and wild rice soup.
-The foods share a taste the regions they originate from.
+The foods share a taste in the regions they originate from.

 My favorite part of the Festival of the Holidays is the Holiday Cookie Stroll.
 When you purchase five different cookies, trace your completed festival passport for the coveted chocolate-dipped Santa Mickey sugar cookie.
-The cookie stroll cookie options are gingerbread, black & white, chocolate crinkle, pinwheel, and linzer.
-I like the linzer best, with a flavorful jam center.
+The cookie stroll cookie options are gingerbread, black & white, chocolate crinkle, pinwheel, and Linzer.
+I like the Linzer best, with a flavorful jam center.

 At the end of the evening, grab a spot around the World Showcase Lagoon to watch Epcot Forever, the new Epcot night-time laser, kite, and fireworks show.